-Last updated January, 2020.
-Before you scroll down...we keep this site ad-free for our readers.
-If you get value from what we write, please consider supporting us by checking out the description for our best-selling work, "An owner's guide to the mind". > Once a week we highlight quotes that will (hopefully) resonate with you.
+Thanks for visiting - 2023 marks our 20th anniversary!
+This site is ad-free and supported by sales of our online courses.
+If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required. > Once a week we highlight quotes that will (hopefully) resonate with you.
 We may or may not add our own commentary.
 Most likely, we will.
 This week, Chelsea - our Chief Mindfulness Officer - provides commentary on this often-repeated quote from Mark Twain: Courage is resistance to fear, mastery of fear, not absence of fear.
 I love Mark Twain, but given the opportunity I would rephrase this quote to say: “Courage is acceptance and management of fear, not the absence of fear.”Why "accept and manage" instead of "resist and master"?
 When you resist something, you’re essentially telling it “No” by either suppressing, throwing up a barrier, or trying to change it in some way.
 You are denying or fighting it.
 In other words, resistance is an effort in control.
 Trying to resist or control an emotion like fear will not only cause you immense amounts of frustration and disappointment, but will actually magnify its effect: instead of banishing it and finding your "courage," you end up indulging it and allowing it to gain a stronger foothold in your mind.
 In short, you give it fuel to persist.
 There’s also the fact that fear is, by definition, caused by resistance itself.
 For example, imagine you’re about to give an important speech to a large audience.
 You suddenly have the thought that they will judge you, think you’re terrible, or not care about what you have to say.
 You might feel the beginnings of fear - but, if you accept those thoughts and move your attention away from them (i.e, don't indulge or get caught up in them), fear won't propagate and pull you into that familiar "pit of despair."
 However, if you resist the thoughts of possible rejection, they will multiply and become even more intrusive.
 There's even a name for this psychological process - ironic process theory.
 Resisting only feeds your fear and amplifies its effect on you.
 Give it enough attention and power, and it can become debilitating and paralyzing.
 Fear is not voluntary - if it were, it wouldn’t exist!
 And, it isn’t something to be resisted, overcome, ignored, or mastered.
 It’s simply an automatic physical response that can be triggered any time you sense danger, whether it’s real or illusory, mental or physical.
 As such, there’s no need to judge yourself for experiencing it.
 No one is completely devoid of fear, even the most courageous among us (as Twain alludes to in the original quote).
 But, those who find their courage don’t do so through resistance and mastery - they simply learn to accept and manage their fear skillfully.
 Meditation and mindfulness will help you do just that.
-Through the awareness it strengthens, you learn to ground yourself in the present moment instead of letting your thoughts and emotions send you careening into the land of "what ifs."
-Held hostage by the drama your mind creates?
-We can help.Comments are closed.
+Through the awareness it strengthens, you learn to ground yourself in the present moment instead of letting your thoughts and emotions send you careening into the land of "what ifs." <>

 |